 Mainstage Cosplay Contest Rules

-Best In Each Category gets at least two free admissions to next year's convention (regardless of group size).
+Best In Each Category each winner gets free admission to next year's convention.

 While we make every effort to have the complete and final rules published, we may need to make adjustments or modifications to the rules at any time to improve the clarity of the rules or the operation of the cosplay events.